shravanngoswamii/mlg-blog/_posts/2024-01-20-flow-matching.md

 In short, we've shown that flow matching is an efficient approach to training continuous normalising flows (CNFs), by directly regressing over the vector field instead of explicitly training by maximum likelihood.
 This is enabled by constructing the target vector field as the marginalisation of simple conditional vector fields which (marginally) interpolate between the reference and data distribution, but crucially for which we can evaluate and integrate over time.
 A neural network parameterising the vector field can then be trained by regressing over these conditional vector fields.
-Similarly to CNFs, sampled can be obtained at inference time by solving the ODE associated with the neural vector field.
+Similarly to CNFs, samples can be obtained at inference time by solving the ODE associated with the neural vector field.

 <!-- which bridge between a noise refence distribution and a target data distribution, and as such constructs a generative model. -->

 In this post we have not talked about diffusion (i.e. score based) models on purpose as they are not necessary for understanding flow matching.
-Yet these are deeply related and even exactly the same in some setting.
+Yet these are deeply related and even exactly the same in some settings.
 We are planning to explore these connections, along with generalisations in a follow-up post!

 # Citation